Giuliopime/giuliopime.dev/content/blog/so-i-built-a-discord-bot.md

 ### first mistake and lesson
 I did make a lot of mistakes (of course...
 I had no knowledge!), lots of [crappy code](https://github.com/bot-astro/archived-Hall-Master/) for sure, but the one that I wanna highlight here is about *asking for help*.
-in the beginning, I was asking for *lots* of help in the top.gg discord guild, and because my questions were kinda silly I received a lot of "[have you tried googling it?](https://letmegooglethat.com/?q=have+you+tried+googling+it%3F)” which doesn’t feel good when starting out, but is something you 100% *need* to learn.
+in the beginning, I was asking for *lots* of help in the top.gg discord guild (top.gg is a web catalog of Discord bots), and because my questions were kinda silly I received a lot of "[have you tried googling it?](https://letmegooglethat.com/?q=have+you+tried+googling+it%3F)” which doesn’t feel good when starting out, but is something you 100% *need* to learn.
-Instead of reading documentation or stack overflow (yes because chatGPT wasn’t a thing back then, crazy right?), I was looking for a shortcut, and while it’s ok to do it some times, that should not be your go-to source of help.
+instead of reading documentation or stack overflow (yes because chatGPT wasn’t a thing back then, crazy right?), I was looking for a shortcut, and while it’s ok to do it sometimes, that should not be your go-to source of help.

 I wanna mention [Xavin](https://xavin.dev) early on the article because he will come up a lot later on.
 he was the developer of [Hydra](https://hydra.bot), one of the biggest bots on Discord, which at the time was only used for playing music in your voice channels (now things have changed quite a bit since YouTube lawyered up against these music bots).